Asian shares rally on boost from strong global growth, earnings

 Investors looking to eke out additional gains before the end of the year flocked to tech stocks, some fund managers said, with Apple Inc, Google's Alphabet Inc and Amazon.com rallying.

-While markets expects the Federal Reserve to hike rates next month, analysts say that is unlikely to dampen equities as financial markets remain accommodative.
+While markets expect the Federal Reserve to hike rates next month, analysts say that is unlikely to dampen equities as financial markets remain accommodative.

 The U.S. Treasury yield curve flattened to its lowest in a decade as benign inflation and hunger for yield have supported longer-dated debt.
 Benchmark 10-year notes have inched higher to yield 2.3559 per cent.

-The 2-year Treasury, at 1.77 per cent, is at the highest since 2008 and is set to surpass Australia's 2-year government bond yields for the first time since December 2000.
+The 2-year Treasury, at 1.77 per cent, is at the highest since 2008 and set to surpass Australia's 2-year government bond yields for the first time since December 2000.

 In currencies, the U.S. dollar was generally on the backfoot against major rivals, falling for a second straight day on the Japanese yen.